eamadit/Real-world-DNS-PKI/README.md

 The TLS 1.3 is not always correctly implemented on the DNS PKI.
 We shall replace it by the state-of-the-art Wiregard.
 There is several aspects to consider in the DNS:

 1. The concentration of risk in a PKI
-2. The generation of websites certificates
+2. The generation of domain names certificates
-3. The storage of websites certificates
+3. The storage of domain names certificates
-4. The access to websites certificates
+4. The access to domain names certificates
 5. The DNS requests and answers
 6. The access to the Web ressources
 7. The DNS servers information